JuliaGL/GLAbstraction.jl/README.md

 # GLAbstraction

 Abstraction library for OpenGL.
-In example you can find a simple setup of rendering a triangle with GLUtil, and GLWindow.
+In example you can find a simple setup of rendering a triangle with GLAbstraction, and GLWindow.

-Some functionality offered by GLUtil:
+Some functionality offered by GLAbstraction:

 Example:
 ```julia